mattermost/mattermost-handbook-1/source/leadership/leadership-meetings.md

 #### Scoreboard Review - 10:11am to 10:45am SF Time

-- Review sales, marketing and support numbers to flag and discuss issues
+- Check in on thematic goal, defining objectives and standard operating objectives
+- Talk about yellow and reds

 #### Tactical Agenda - 10:45am to 11:10am ST Time